rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 WantedBy=multi-user.target
 ```

-The next reboot, the service will start after it's requirements, and everything will go well.
+The next reboot, the service will start after its requirements, and everything will go well.

 ## Leaving the Active Directory